 The Way Home is a Ukrainian organization catering to Odessa’s homeless population, particularly street children.
-It focuses on preventing children from ending up in the streets in the first place, and helps rehabilitate those already there.
+It focuses on preventing children from ending up in the streets, and helps rehabilitate those already there.
 The Way Home provides a wide array of services, applying innovative outreach strategies to reintegrate individuals into the wider community.
-Since its inception, the Way Home has helped thousands of people across Ukraine.
+Since its inception, The Way Home has helped thousands of people across Ukraine.